 3.The third field is of type numeric (“xs:decimal” means numeric) and

 4.The fourth field is of type text (“xs:string” means text) defined by the base attribute in the restriction tag.
 In the third field, the maximum number of digits you are allowed to the right of the decimal is three and the total number of digits that can be entered is seven.
 In the fourth field, the maximum number of characters you can enter is 30, defined by the value attribute in the maxLength tag.

 Fields may also have the attribute default to specify a default value as shown in the first two fields.
 This attribute can be used when a new row of data is created in EDP.
-The text between the documentation tags is the tooltip text (displayed when you pause on the field header in EDP) for the field.
+The text between the documentation tags is the tooltip text for the field (displayed when the user pauses on the field header in EDP).

 Copyright © 2023 EarthSoft, Inc. • Modified: 16 Aug 2023